-The Plymouth Theater survives today as one of the historic theaters that symbolize American theater for both New York and the nation.
-Built in 1917-18, the Plymouth was one of a pair with the Broadhurst and among the numerous theaters constructed by the Shubert Organization to the designs of Herbert J. Krapp, that typified the development of the Times Square/Broadway theater district.
+The Plymouth Theater interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
+Built in 1917-18, the Plymouth was one of a pair with the Broadhurst and among the numerous theaters constructed by the Shubert Organization, to the designs of Herbert J. Krapp, that typified the development of the Times Square/Broadway theater district.

 From its opening, the theater was leased and successfully managed by producer Arthur Hopkins.
 By all accounts, Arthur M. Hopkins was among the most unusual producers on the Broadway stage.
-A pioneer in the production on Broadway of Ibsen plays, Hopkins was also the producer of $\underline{\text{Anna}}$ $\underline{\text{Christie}}$, Eugene O'Neill's first financial success, and the friend and producer of the Barrymores (he was responsible for John Barrymore's most celebrated appearance in $\underline{\text{Hamlet}}$).
-Known as "the Sphinx of Forty-fifth Street"), Hopkins was identified with the Plymouth, and vice-versa, from the theater's opening in 1917 until his death in 1950.
+A pioneer in the production on Broadway of Ibsen plays, he was the producer of Anna Christie, Eugene O'Neill's first financial success, and the friend and producer of the Barrymores (he was responsible for John Barrymore's most celebrated appearance in Hamlet).
+Known as "the Sphinx of Forty-fifth Street," Hopkins was identified with the Plymouth, and vice-versa, from the theater's opening in 1917 until his death in 1950.
 Founded by the three brothers Sam S., Lee and J.J.
 Shubert, the Shubert organization was the dominant shaper of New York's theater district.
 Beginning as producers, the brothers expanded into the building of theaters as well, and eventually helped cover the blocks east and west of Broadway in Midtown with playhouses.